Educational Guide

 HR compliance

-Workers' compensation
+Workers compensation

 Risk management

-Proactive guidance on reducing employment-related legal exposure.
+Proactive guidance on reducing employment-related legal exposure, including harassment training, termination best practices, and documentation standards.

 Who should use a PEO?

 PEOs are typically best suited for businesses with 5 to 500 employees that want to offer competitive benefits, reduce HR administrative burden, and ensure compliance without building a large internal HR team.
-Industries that particularly benefit include professional services, technology, construction, healthcare, and nonprofits.

-PEO vs. doing HR yourself
+PEO vs. managing HR yourself

-Small businesses that manage HR internally often pay more for benefits (due to smaller group sizes), spend significant time on compliance, and face higher risk of costly HR mistakes.
-A PEO pools employees from many client companies to negotiate better benefit rates and provides expertise that would otherwise require multiple dedicated HR staff members.
+A PEO pools employees from many client companies to negotiate better benefit rates, provides expertise that would otherwise require multiple dedicated HR staff members, and shifts significant compliance liability away from the business owner.